AdobeXD/plugin-samples/design/ux_patterns/onboarding.md

 # Best practices

-Learn more about the types of Adobe XD plugins you can build.

 **Content**
 Provide examples or tutorials on how to use your plugin, this can be done by using visual or gifs.